-- preventing unintended pregnancies among women living with HIV
+- Prevention of unintended pregnancies among women living with HIV

-- preventing HIV transmission from a women living with HIV to her infant
+- Prevention of HIV transmission from a women living with HIV to her infant

-- providing appropriate treatment, care and support to women living with HIV and their children and their families.
+- Provision of appropriate treatment, care, and support to women living with HIV and their children and families

-Service delivery issues are different for each intervention, but an optimal evidence-based PMTCT "package" will reduce the overall risk of maternal to child transmission to less than 2%.
+Service delivery issues are different for each intervention, but an optimal evidence-based PMTCT package can reduce the overall risk of maternal to child transmission to less than 2%.
 These interventions include:

-- optimal detection of HIV-infected pregnant women through effective HIV testing and counseling
+- Optimal detection of HIV infection among pregnant women through effective testing and counseling

 The resources provided in this section of the PMTCT Toolkit will help providers offer quality services for the range of needs experienced by mothers, families and children infected with or at risk for HIV, including manuals to help with service provision and resources on counseling and testing, family centered care, antiretroviral treatment and prophylaxis for PMTCT, infant feeding in the context of HIV, and integrating delviery of services.